Fabricators-of-Create/create-multiloader-addon-template/README.md

 ## Features
 - Access to Create and all of its dependencies on both loaders
 - Mojang Mappings base, with Quilt Mappings and Parchment providing Javadoc and parameters
-- QuiltFlower decompiler for high quality Minecraft sources: `gradlew genSourcesWithQuiltflower`
+- VineFlower decompiler for high quality Minecraft sources: `gradlew genSourcesWithVineflower`
 - GitHub Actions automatic build workflow
 - Machete Gradle plugin to shrink jar file sizes
 - Developer QOL: Mod Menu, LazyDFU, JEI